MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/rso/object-reference-not-set-instance-object.md

 ---
-title: "Error message: Object reference not set to an instance of an object"
+title: Object reference not set to an instance of an object error
-description: Resolve issues with an error message in in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service. ms.author: feiqiu
+description: Resolves issues with an error message in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service. ms.author: feiqiu
 author: feifeiqiu
 ms.reviewer: mhart
-ms.date: 06/28/2023
+ms.date: 10/07/2023
 ---

-# Error message: Object reference not set to an instance of an object
+# "Object reference not set to an instance of an object" error in Resource Scheduling Optimization

-This article helps administrators resolve issues with an error message in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service.
+This article helps administrators resolve issues with an error message in the [Resource Scheduling Optimization add-in](dynamics365/field-service/rso-overview) for Microsoft Dynamics 365 Field Service.

 ## Symptoms

-An optimization request failed and gave the message “Object reference not set to an instance of an object”.
+An optimization request failed and you recieve the following error message:

+> Object reference not set to an instance of an object.

 ## Resolution